Drinking alcohol can help people relax, especially during occasions. However, it can be a bigger problem if it leads to addiction.

 Alcohol intoxication can happen if the alcohol increases in the person's bloodstream.

 There will be more impairment if there's a higher alcohol concentration in the blood.
 In addition, it can lead to mental changes and behaviour problems.

 The signs of alcohol intoxication include slurred speech, impaired judgment, inappropriate behaviour, poor coordination, and impaired memory or attention.

 There are also instances when the person can experience ‘blackouts’ wherein they can’t remember events.

 If there’s a very high concentration of alcohol in the blood, it can cause coma or even death.

 Causes of Alcoholism

-Environmental, social, psychological, and genetic factors can impact how alcoholism affects behaviour and body.
+Leading causes of alcoholism are environmental, social, psychological, and genetic factors can impact how alcoholism affects behaviour and body.